What PDN Target Impedance Means for PCB Designers

 An easy exploration and verification of power distribution systems are possible as an integral part of the PCB design process.
 In lowering the power distribution network impedance across the required range of frequencies, potential EMI issues can be eliminated too.

-The main objectives of the Zuken PI/EMI tool are:
+Main Objectives of the Zuken PI/EMI tool:

 - allow an in-depth study of impedances for selected frequencies and spot checks at user-defined measurement points

 - guide stack-up design and shape the planes or divide a plane area into sub-areas of different voltages